antropia-studio/antropia.studio/src/content/blog/karumi-2.0.md

   we can.
 We have created Antropia to raise (and try to answer) some hard questions on sensitive topics: working hours, compensation, ownership, etc.

+## Karumi 2.0?

+So... is Antropia an improved version of Karumi?
+It's hard to answer with a single yes or no. In some ways it's absolutely an evolution of some of the principles Karumi embodied, but in others, it's something entirely different.
+There are many sources of inspiration for Antropia — Karumi has been one of them, but there are others: small studios around the globe guided by infinite passion, books and games exploring the philosophy of life, work, and community, and perhaps most importantly, the people I talk with and spend my time alongside, openly discussing these and countless other everyday questions.

 ## Appreciation

 To say that Antropia is **Karumi 2.0** is the best compliment I've received so far.
 And it's humbling.
 It's clear Karumi